com-mit-group/ShuffleTask/README.md

   - The final score is `(importancePoints + deadlinePoints + repeatPoints) * sizeMultiplier`.

 Story point estimates default to 3 and can be adjusted between 0.5 and 13 in the task editor.
 Smaller estimates start boosting urgency closer to the deadline, while larger estimates surface earlier in the shuffle.

+### Tune the balance

+Open **Settings → Weighting** to tailor how the shuffle behaves:

+- Adjust the **importance** and **urgency** point pools (defaults remain the 60/40 split described above).
+- Split the urgency pool between **deadlines** and **repeating work** with a single slider.
+- Control the **repeat penalty** to soften or remove the dampening on routine tasks.
+- Dial the **size bias strength** down to zero to make scores size-agnostic or up to favor quick wins.

+Changes are saved to your profile and take effect immediately in the next shuffle preview.